| West=On=Track -

 and Iarnród Éireann have recently

+suggested.
 What is needed now is a change of mind-set within the

 Department and Iarnród Éireann.
 Senior